 Are contact lenses and glasses OK?

 Should I bring my clear prescription glasses?

 Yes.
 More light brings out colours better, but is never so bright that you would need sunglasses underwater.
 Some wear sunglasses for the Joe Cool or Jacquie O look.
 I often put people’s glasses on their heads for their photo, so you do not get white spots from the flash.

 How long is the trip?

 The ride to the reef is about 30 minutes and each dive is about 30 to 40 minutes, and then the ride back.
-If we are fully booked with four dives, (Once in 2016), then the trip can be up to 4 hours.
+If we are fully booked with four dives, (Twice in 2018), then the trip can be up to 4 hours.

 Can I book on the Nassau trip?

 No!
 Chris is no longer conducting private outings.